BlockTimeWorld/SwapMatic/README.md

 MiniSwap is 100% decentralized service.
 Anyone
 - Can create exchanges
 - Add or remove liquidity
-- Enjoy 0.25% pool feels, and
+- Pay and receive 0.3% pool feels, and
 - Leverage existing liquidity pools
 - Develop around the core factory contract